 In this menu you can enter the values (set values) for the various control processes and allocate them to switch sockets.
-To make operation easier you can only select from sensors that are actually connected (and calibrated) to your system.
+To make operation easier you can only select from modules that are actually connected to your system.
 Section 13.1 explains how this menu functions.

-First of all, select the menu "Control" from the main menu level with the arrow keys and confirm with enter.
+First of all, select the menu "Control" from the main menu level with the arrow keys and confirm with Enter.

-Now you can select the appropriate parameters (pH-value/redox value, temperature) with the arrow keys and then confirm with the enter key.
+Now you can select the appropriate parameters (pH-value, temperature, redox value, conductivity, oxygen, level) with the arrow keys and then confirm with the Enter key.